-FY 2005: The objectives of this research are: a) to validate and calibrate the dynamic resilient modulus model used in NCHRP 1-37A for asphalt concrete mixes and to compare it with the field-measured modulus, for two mixes in each of the four Mid-West States; b) to validate the relationship used in NCHRP 1-37A between the dynamic modulus and pavement response; c)to validate the relationship used in NCHRP 1-37A between pavement response (strains) and pavement performance; d) to compare the performance of coarse and fine Superpave mixes; e) to validate and calibrate the Asphalt Pavement Analyzer (APA) as a screening tool for estimating rutting performance of Superpave asphalt mixes.
-To achieve these objectives, twelve pavements will be constructed for this experiment and will be built in six pairs.
-Three pairs will be 'fatigue cracking' experiments and will aim to verify the fatigue cracking properties of asphalt concrete.
-The remaining three pairs will be 'rutting' experiments and will aim to determine the rutting life of asphalt concrete pavements.
-In total, six mixes will be used, two for each state.
+FY 2005: The objectives of this research are: a) to validate and calibrate the dynamic resilient modulus model used in NCHRP 1-37A for hot-mix asphalt (HMA) mixes and to compare it with the field-measured modulus, for two mixes in each of the four Mid-West States; b) to validate the relationship used in NCHRP 1-37A between the dynamic modulus and pavement response; c) to validate the relationship used in NCHRP 1-37A between pavement response (strains) and pavement performance; d) to compare the performance of coarse and fine Superpave mixes; e) to validate and calibrate the Asphalt Pavement Analyzer (APA) as a screening tool for estimating rutting performance of Superpave asphalt mixes.
+To achieve these objectives, twelve pavement sections will be constructed for this experiment and will be built in six pairs.
+Three pairs will be 'fatigue cracking' experiments and will aim to verify the fatigue cracking properties of HMA.
+The remaining three pairs will be 'rutting' experiments and will aim to determine the rutting life of HMA pavements.
+In total, six HMA mixes will be used, two for each state.
 One 'fatigue cracking' and one 'rutting' pavement will be built and tested for each mix.
 The work on this project started with the design and the construction of eight pavement structures containing HMA mixes representative for those used in Kansas and Missouri.
-Accelerated loading was applied first to the KS pavements; the "rutting" pavements, tested at 35°C, exhibited more than 0.75 inches of rutting after 400,000 passes of the 23,000lbs single axle.
-The application of 2,000,000 passes to the KS "fatigue cracking" pavement sections is completed.
-More than 300,000 passes have been applied to the MO "rutting" sections; they have exhibited only about 0.25 inches of rutting so far.
+The foundation of the Iowa pavement sections was constructed in this quarter but the HMA paving was postponed by the contractor due to inclement weather (ice storm).
+Accelerated loading was applied first to the Kansas pavement sections.
+The "rutting" pavement sections, tested at 35°C, exhibited more than 0.75 inches of rutting after 400,000 passes of the 23,000-lb single axle.
+The application of 2,000,000 passes to the Kansas "fatigue cracking" pavement sections was completed.
+More than 700,000 passes have been applied to the Missouri "rutting" sections.
+Both sections exhibited about 0.5 inches of rutting.
+Currently testing is under way on the Missouri "fatigue cracking" sections.
+More than 500,000 passes have been applied to the end of this quarter.